ronanguilloux/IsoCodes/README.md

 Requirements
 ------------

-PHP is required to be compiled with "--enable-bcmath" for some arbitrary precision mathematics checks (Iban & BBan ISO-codes).
+PHP is required to be compiled with "--enable-bcmath" for some arbitrary precision mathematic checks (IBAN & BBAN ISO-codes).

 Note that common PHP packages (`php-cli`, `php-fpm`, `php5-cgi`, `libapache2-mod-php5`, etc.) in stable GNU/Linux distribution releases (such as Debian) are listed as having `bcmath` built in to them, as an included module.